-Prior to joining Technopolis Group, Nadia worked for the Deutsches Dialog Institut GmbH, a German policy consultancy specialised in consensus building processes among decision-makers in politics, industry and civil society.
+Prior to joining Technopolis Group, Nadia Galati worked for the Deutsches Dialog Institut GmbH, a German policy consultancy specialised in consensus building processes among decision-makers in politics, industry and civil society.
 During this time, she was responsible for the final evaluation of the communication processes for ERANet-LAC, a research partnership project on joint innovation projects between the European Union, Latin America and the Caribbean.
 Furthermore, she contributed to studies for the Parallel Impact Research of the Electric Mobility Showcase.
-Previously, Nadia worked at the Goethe Welcome Centre at Goethe University as a student assistant supporting international researchers as well as at the GIGA Hamburg conducting research on Asian relations.
+Previously, she worked at the Goethe Welcome Centre at Goethe University Frankfurt as a student assistant supporting international researchers as well as at the research institute GIGA Hamburg conducting research on Asian relations.